 As attorney, she represents clients in removal before the Court of Appeals for the Ninth Circuit, the BIA and immigration court.
-She also practices all areas of immigration law: family based, employment-based, and investment-based immigrant and non-immigrant visas.
+Since 2012, she practices all areas of immigration law: family based, employment-based, and investment-based immigrant and non-immigrant visas and has hundreds of cases approved from more than 40 different countries.

 What is your position with the Law Offices of Jacob J. Sapochnick?